 Changes in the Flood Insurance Program: Preliminary Considerations for Rebuilding

-Document provides answers to questions regarding recent changes to the NFIP as a result of the Biggert-Waters 2012 legislation passed by Congress and how those changes to the Program may affect property owners.
+Document provides answers to questions regarding recent changes to the NFIP as a result of the Biggert-Waters Flood Insurance Reform Act passed by Congress and how those changes to the Program may affect property owners.

 If Your Home or Business has been Flooded: Build Back Safer and Stronger: What You Need to Know